RohanRao143/Entrance-Test/README.md

 *He can signout after completing his current test and the next text will be resumed once he signed in.*

-*Applicant will be disqualified if he has not peformed well in the current test.*
+*Applicant will be disqualified if he scores less than threshold (70 percentile).*